Getty Kaspers

 Gertrude "Getty" Kaspers (born 5 March 1948) is an Austrian-born Dutch singer.
-She was the lead vocalist of the Dutch band Teach-In, with which she won the Eurovision Song Contest 1975 for the song "Ding-a-dong".
+She was the lead vocalist of the Dutch band Teach-In, with whom she won the Eurovision Song Contest 1975 with the song "Ding-a-dong".

 Career

 Early career

 Kaspers joined the band Teach-In in 1971.
 In 1974, the band had three Top 15 hits in the Netherlands.
 The band also had a number of international successes.
-One of these, "In The Summernight", reached number 5 in South Africa for 13 weeks and also peaked at number 3 in the Dutch and Belgian charts for 10 and 9 weeks respectively.
+One of these, "In The Summernight", reached number 5 in South Africa for 13 weeks, and also peaked at number 3 in the Dutch and Belgian charts for 10 and 9 weeks respectively.